efarraro/krumit/_abilities/CurseOfWeakness.md

 tile_id: CurseOfWeakness
 cost: -1
 image: /images/CurseOfWeakness.png
+jp-JP_name: "Curse of Weakness"
+jp-JP_description: "Your base 🔸 is decreased by 1 against adjacent enemies.
+When you defeat an adjacent enemy, remove this tile from the board"
+jp-JP_flavor: "'May your grip loosen and your jaw go slack!'"
+tile_id: CurseOfWeakness
+cost: -1
+image: /images/CurseOfWeakness.png
 es-ES_name: "Curse of Weakness"
 es-ES_description: "Your base 🔸 is decreased by 1 against adjacent enemies.
 When you defeat an adjacent enemy, remove this tile from the board"
 es-ES_flavor: "'May your grip loosen and your jaw go slack!'"